omidarmat/onLearn/svelte.md

 - update the `form` prop
 - invalidate all data on a successful response, causing `load` functions to re-run
 - navigate to the new page on a redirect response
-- render the neares error page if an error occurs
+- render the nearest error page if an error occurs

 If we’re updating the page rather than reloading it, we can get fancy with things like transitions: